 3. Your comfort level with debt

 Have an honest discussion about the money you owe.
-“Marrying someone with excessive debt can have serious repercussions,” says financial advisor Harry James of Lockton Financial Advisors based in Kansas City, Missouri.
+“Marrying someone with excessive debt can have serious repercussions,” says financial professional Harry James of Lockton Financial Advisors based in Kansas City, Missouri.

 James notes that a partner's credit issues may make it tougher to qualify for a mortgage or other loan.
 It can also prevent you from contributing enough to your savings and retirement accounts.

 If debt is an issue, make it a priority to pay your bills, starting with the ones that charge the highest interest rate.